 Strengthen Small Businesses and Preserve American Jobs

-The following talking points and resources for brewers were developed to help educate members of Congress and staff about small brewers, their unique contributions and challenges, and to make the case for supporting Federal small brewer excise tax recalibration legislation.
-Click here for a one-pager you can share with your Representative or Senator.
+The following talking points and resources for were developed for brewers to use to help educate members of Congress and staff about small and independent brewers, their unique contributions and challenges, and to make the case to support making the federal excise tax recalibration legislation that passed in the 115th Congress permanent.

+In February of 2019, CBMTRA (H.R.
+1175 and S. 362) was reintroduced with strong bipartisan support in the House and Senate.
 The CMBTRA is a broad piece of tax legislation that impacts not just the beer industry, but also wine and distilled spirits.
-In regards to beer, the bill restructures the federal excise tax, modernizes the Alcohol Tax and Trade Bureau (TTB) labeling requirements and eases certain restrictions on transferring beer between bonded facilities.
+With regard to beer, the bill restructures the federal excise tax, modernizes the Alcohol Tax and Trade Bureau (TTB) labeling requirements, and changes certain restrictions on transferring beer between bonded facilities.

 Here are the facts:

-In addition the Craft Beverage Modernization and Tax Reform Act would:
+In addition, making the langue in the Craft Beverage Modernization and Tax Reform Act permanent would:

 - Allow for consolidated bookkeeping for brew pubs.

 - Expand the list of ingredients that could be automatically included in a beer without approval from the Alcohol and Tobacco Tax and Trade Bureau (TTB).

 - Allow brewers to collaborate on new beers by giving them the flexibility to transfer beer between breweries without tax liability.

 The Brewers Association seeks to promote and protect small, independent American brewers, their craft beers and the community of brewing enthusiasts.
 The Brewers Association represents over 7,100 small and independent brewers across the nation.